tsaekao/npm-demo/API.md

 Optional qualifier: The value _may_ be of the expected type.
 Depending on the type, additional requirements may be enforced.

-Unless otherwise stated in type-specific rules, this qualifier _allows_ a the value to be `null` as well as `undefined`,
+Unless otherwise stated in type-specific rules, this qualifier _permits_ a the value to be `null` as well as `undefined`.

 Note the fact the value can be `undefined` implies it does _not_ require a [shape](#rtvref.types.shape_descriptor)'s property to be defined anywhere in